Stories from Tanzania's island of albinos

 The freedom to sing

-The purpose of Brennan's journey was to teach music there, and record some of the sessions.
+The purpose of Brennan's journey was to hold music workshops on the island, and record some of the sessions.
 What he hadn't realized was that some of the albinos he met had never sang in their life.
 They'd been forbidden to, particularly in church.

 "They'd been denied even that basic freedom," he says.
 "The thing that is so shocking about that is that's the one area of free speech or emotional expression people have (always) been allowed.
-Even in times of slavery in America, there was one or two hours a week when people were allowed to express themselves in worship."
+Even in times of slavery in America, there was often one or two hours a week when people were allowed to express themselves in worship."

 Out of the island's albino community, a core group of 18 men and women emerged, ranging from 24 to 57 years old, which included Wagulu.